JOTH DAVIS, PhD

 Jon has over 35 years of professional experience with organizational design, financing, business development and strategic relationships for new and growing businesses.
 From 1982 to 2010, Jon practiced law in the Seattle office of Garvey Schubert Barer.
 Since 2004, Jon’s work has focused on sustainability and included legal or consulting engagements for The Nature Conservancy and other nonprofit organizations, as well as mission-driven businesses.
 He is a co-owner of Hood Canal Mariculture and has been an investor as a member of E8, an angel investment organization focused exclusively on clean technology and sustainability, where he served as “deal lead” on a number of investments.
 Jon Kroman earned a B.A. in Anthropology with high honors from Michigan State University and a J.D. cum laude from the University of Michigan Law School, where he also served as a Note Editor of the Michigan Law Review.

-Alexa is the Hatchery and Research Manager at Manchester and has extensive industry experience with Pacific Northwest seafood and commercial fisheries.
-She has an educational background in rocky shore ecology, aquaculture systems design, and crustacean bioenergetics.
-Her research experience includes building and testing food delivery mechanisms for recirculating barnacle aquaculture systems.
+Alexa is the Hatchery Manager at Manchester and has extensive industry experience with Pacific Northwest seafood and commercial fisheries.
+She has an academic background in rocky shore ecology, aquaculture systems design, and crustacean bioenergetics.
+She has been with Pacific Hybreed since 2020 and continues to enjoy working at the intersection of industry and research.